Kitware/SMTK/doc/release/smtk-3.1.md

 * qtReferenceItem now allows developers to override the visibility icons with custom URLs.
 See qtReferenceItem::setSelectionIconPaths() and doc/userguide/attribute/file-syntax.rst for details.

+####Line Edit Items change Attribute Items on EdittingFinished
+* Prior to 3.1, QlineEdit's used to set String, Double, and Int Items would try to update the item on key press events - this result in a large number of edits/modified signals being emitted.
+Now items are updated when the edittingFinished signal is emitted.

 ####Highlighting when Hovering
 * Views showing associations will now highlight geometry when the user hovers over it